sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/correlation_heatmap.png)<!-- -->

 `Age` and `Projects Completed` are highly correlated with `Salary`.
 This can be further illustrated using scatter plots.
-We will add an ordinarly least squares regression line to each plot to highlight positive correlation between variables.
+We will add an ordinary least squares regression line in each plot to highlight positive correlation between variables.

 ```python
 px.scatter(df, x='Age', y='Salary', trendline='ols')